-Overall equity contract volume increased in 2013 when compared with 2012 due to periods of higher volatility, as measured by the CBOE Volatility Index, in early 2013.
-We believe higher volatility resulted from changes in market expectations regarding the Federal Reserve's intention to revisit their quantitative easing strategy.
+Equity contract volume increased in 2013 when compared with 2012 due to periods of higher volatility in early 2013.
+We believe higher volatility resulted from changes in market expectations regarding the Federal Reserve's intention to revisit its quantitative easing strategy.
 We also believe the increase in equity contract volume in 2013 was due to a greater need for equity index futures and options contracts resulting from an increase in assets under management in equity-based funds.
+The E-mini NASDAQ contracts did not benefit from macro-level events or increased general market volatility to the same extent as the E-mini S&P 500 because the E-mini NASDAQ contract hedges different market risks than the E-mini S&P 500.